shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 For the Dressing:

-1. In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar until the sugar dissolves completely.
-Slowly pour in the sesame oil and whisk until it becomes creamy.
+1. In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar until sugar dissolves completely.
+Slowly pour in the sesame oil and whisk until the dressing becomes creamy.
 Set aside.

 For the Tofu:

-1. Pat dry the tofu with a towel and cut the tofu into rectangles.
-Season them lightly with salt and set them aside.
+1. Pat dry the tofu with a towel and cut it into rectangles.
+Season lightly with salt and set aside.
-2. In a small bowl, add the panko, sesame seeds, black pepper, and chili flakes.
+2. In a small bowl, add the panko, white and black sesame seeds, black pepper, and chili flakes.
 Pour this mixture into a small skillet with 1 tsp of sesame oil.
 Toast the mixture for 2-4 minutes.
 3. Whisk the tapioca flour and water together in another bowl.
-4. Dip the tofu slices, one at a time, into the tapioca mixture; coat well.
+4. Dredge the tofu slices, one at a time, into the tapioca mixture; coat well.
 Then, dip the tofu into the bowl with the panko mixture.
 Be sure to coat the tofu well on all sides, then move to a wire rack.
 Repeat with remaining tofu slices.

 For the Frying: